-The quality of a surface mesh is crucial for a variety of applications such as 3D visualization and numerical simulation.
-Therefore, there has been an abundance of remeshing algorithms proposed in the literature to improve the quality of a surface mesh [3].
-Some remeshing algorithms are based on improving the geometry of the mesh by redistributing the points on the underlying surface, e.g. [4] among many others.
-Other works look more into the mesh connectivity, e.g. [5, 6] and strive to reduce the degree variance of the connectivity graph by removing irregularities, or at least moving them to more appropriate positions.
-Isenburg et al. [7] showed that there is an intrinsic connection between the geometry and connectivity and they are not totally independent.
+The quality of a surface mesh is crucial for two primary purposes: 3D visualization and numerical simulation.
+Therefore, there has been an abundance of remeshing algorithms proposed in the past two decades to improve the quality of a given mesh [2].
+Some remeshing algorithms are based on improving the geometry of the mesh by redistributing the points on the underlying surface, e.g. [11] among many others.
+Other works look more into the mesh connectivity graph by removing irregularities, or at least moving them to more appropriate positions.
+Isenburg et al. [9] showed that there is an intrinsic connection between the geometry and connectivity and they are not totally independent.
 Therefore, a low quality connectivity usually imposes a deficient geometry as well.
 Our work falls into the latter category and it introduces a new type of meshes, 5-6-7 meshes, aimed at valence regularity.

-In applications involving terrain representations, the so-called 4-8 subdivison surfaces [8] are widely used to achieve a semiregular representation of a surface.
+In applications involving terrain representations, the so-called 4-8 subdivison surfaces [13] are widely used to achieve a semi-regular representation of a surface.
 However, subdivision-based schemes modify the mesh globally and do not provide an easy control over the connectivity of the final mesh.